Rokiis1/roadmap/types_of_testing/static_testing.md

 1. **Informal Review:**
     - Informal reviews do not follow a defined process and do not require formal documentation of defects.
 The main objective is to detect anomalies.
-    - Example: A tester asks a colleague to review their test cases.
+    - **Example:** A tester asks a colleague to review their test cases.
 This involves just two people and is often referred to as a buddy check.
 No formal process and typically involves just two people.

 2. **Walkthrough:**
     - A walkthrough is led by the author of the document and can serve multiple objectives such as evaluating quality, building confidence, educating reviewers, gaining consensus, generating new ideas, and detecting anomalies.
+    - **Unique Points:** Led by the author and individual review before the meeting is optional.
     - Reviewers might perform an individual review before the walkthrough, but this is not required.
 Led by the author and individual review before the meeting is optional.

 3. **Technical Review:**
     - Performed by technically qualified reviewers and led by a moderator.
 The objective is to gain consensus and make decisions regarding technical problems, as well as to detect anomalies, evaluate quality, build confidence, and generate new ideas.
-Conducted by technical experts and led by a moderator.
+    - **Unique Points:** Conducted by technical experts and led by a moderator.
+    - **Example:** A technical review of source code by subject matter experts to ensure adherence to coding standards.

 4. **Inspection:**
     - The most formal type of review, following a complete formal review process.
 The main objective is to find the maximum number of anomalies.
 Other objectives include evaluating quality, building confidence, and motivating authors to improve.
-    - Matrices are collected and used to improve the SDLC, including the inspection process.
+    - **Unique Points:** Matrices are collected and used to improve the SDLC, including the inspection process.
 Entry and exit criteria, use of checklists, defined roles and responsibilities, and the author cannot act as a review leader or scribe.
+    - **Example:** An inspection of a requirements document involving a structured process with a moderator, scribe, and multiple reviewers.

 </details>